-Applicants are expected to be an active participant in the clinical activities of the Department of Family Medicine with a sports medicine focus.
+This position expects that the faculty hired will participate in departmental activities for the Department of Family Medicine, while their clinical work will be focused on Primary Care and Sports Medicine.
 They are expected to participate in the teaching mission of the Department, especially as it relates to their clinical work and expertise.
-The Full-Time Effort (FTE) represents clinical scheduled time and administrative/teaching time.
-The clinic scheduled time represents 1.0 of the total FTE.
+This 1.0 FTE position consists of clinical scheduled time (0.8 FTE) and administrative/teaching time (0.2 FTE).

 The successful candidates will practice clinically at the UW Medical Center-Northwest Sports Medicine outpatient clinic practice sites (60%) and/or the UW Sports Medicine Center at Husky Stadium (20%).

 Clinical duties will include direct patient care in a mixed practice model of both primary care and sports medicine.
 Total clinical time will be eight half-day clinics per week, and will include working with Family Medicine residents and medical students while in clinic at least two half-days per week.
 The specified clinical activities will always be contingent on availability of space.
 Academic time should be used to develop clinical research projects and contribute to the education of medical students, Family Medicine residents and the sports medicine fellow.